Moving in checklist

 If you do run into financial difficulty there is support available to you.
 Find out what we’re doing to support our students and how you can access help on the Cost of Living page of our Student Support site.

 Council Tax is a local government tax which covers local public services (such as street lighting and waste collection).
 The majority of students are exempt from paying Council Tax, so if you’re renting privately, you need to inform Manchester City Council that you're a full-time student and don't have to pay.

 If you’re moving into halls we can assure you that all rooms will be properly cleaned before arrival.
 Our Accommodation Team have put together some arrival information, so be sure to read it before you get here.

 If you're moving into private accommodation, you should expect that it has been well cleaned prior to your move-in.
 If the property has been poorly cleaned and you’re renting, it’s worth following up with your landlord or estate agent to see if they can send a cleaner to sort it out for you.

 You may be able to register to vote at both your home and term-time addresses.
 If your home and university addresses are in different local authority areas, it's possible to vote in both areas for local elections but only once in general elections.
 EU and international students can check if they’re eligible to vote.

-Given the current coronavirus situation, we strongly encourage you to register with a local GP, close to your accommodation, so you can access their services quickly should you need them.
+We strongly encourage you to register with a local GP close to your accommodation, so you can access their services quickly should you need them.

 In the UK all televisions must be licensed.
 A licence costs £159 per year, which can be paid in monthly instalments.
 If you have a television or stream live TV on your laptop or devices in University accommodation or in any room in private accommodation, you'll have to purchase a TV licence.

 If you're moving into the University's Unsworth Park Halls, the University provides the licence for the communal TV.